 |Prime Sponsors:||Ford Motor Company|

 Geelong is a port city 74 kilometers (46 miles) south-east of Melbourne.
 Geelong were first called the Seagulls.
 Later they were known as the Pivotonians because of the town's "pivotal" role as a seaport.
 Their first home was Corio Oval, near the Corio Bay.
 Corio Oval had to be abandoned in 1940 because of the war and the team went to their current home, originally known as Kardinia Park.
 The Pivotonians became the Cats when a black cat ran onto the ground during the half time break of a juniors game.
 It was thought this event brought luck to the senior team which began to win games in a poor season.
 The team then became known as the Cats.
 Geelong have played in 115 finals with 50 wins and 1 drawn game.
 They have played in 17 Grand Finals and won 9 premierships.
 Old supporters claim 1961 was their golden era.
 A more recent golden era has been from 2007 to 2014 when they played finals every year and won 3 Grand Finals as a dominant team in the competition.
 2015 was the first year they have not played finals since 2006.
-They have recruited some quality players and appear to be ready to challenge for the top eight again.
+In 2016 and 2017 they finished second on the ladder but premierships eluded them.
+In 2018 they finished eighth on the ladder.

 |Postal Address:||PO Box 4952, Gold Coast MC, Queensland 7926, Australia|

 |Email:||info[at)goldcoastfc[ dot }com[ dot }au|

 |Home Ground:||Metricon Stadium (formerly Carrara Stadium).|